 - Years investment19

-Nicholas Beecroft is a portfolio specialist in the Equity Division at T. Rowe Price, representing the firm's global equity strategies.
-He is a vice president of T. Rowe Price Group, Inc. and T. Rowe Price International Ltd.
+Nick Beecroft is the APAC head of the Investment Specialist Group and a portfolio specialist in the Equity Division.
+He also is a vice president of T. Rowe Price Group, Inc., and T. Rowe Price International Ltd.

-Mr. Beecroft earned a B.A, with honours, in contemporary European studies from the University of Southampton.
-He also has earned the Chartered Financial Analyst designation.
+Nick earned a B.A., with honors, in contemporary European studies from the University of Southampton.
+He also has earned the Chartered Financial Analyst® designation.

 - Years at15